Roasted Sea Bream

 Serving whole fish the French way

-Serve the sea bream roasted on a warm platter with lemon wedges and a handful of fresh herbs scattered around it.
-Open something cold and white.
-Tell nobody how straightforward it was.
+Serve it on a warm platter with lemon wedges and a handful of fresh herbs scattered around.
+And do open something cold and white alongside.
+A nice Chablis would be perfect.

 Leave your thoughts